 March Break Activities: Keeping Kids Engaged

-March Break is just around the corner – a whole week free from both schoool and the usual extra curricular schedule.
-So whether your child needs a few quick boredom busting project ideas, or is taking advantage of the extra free time to start a new hobby, here are the best new activity toys this year.
+March Break is just around the corner – a whole week without school or the usual extra curricular programs.
+So whether your child needs a few quick boredom busting project ideas, or is taking advantage of the extra free time to start a new hobby, here are the best new activity toys this year.}

 Well designed to make the felting process a bit more kid-friendly.
 Fill the mold with layers of soapy, wet un-spun wool, then machine wash and dry it on high heat.
 And voila, a cuddly new stuffie friend.
 A great kit to introduce a new hobby.